Case Study and Feasibility Assessment

 • UI Contrast & Typography

-• Insight: Users have inherent visual deficits (e.g., amblyopia, diplopia)
+• Users have inherent visual deficits (e.g., amblyopia, diplopia)

 • Deliverables: